 - covering for the exterior walls of buildings

 This type of contractor is considered a door-to-door salesperson even if you were the one who contacted the contractor.
 The law provides you with extra protections when you're dealing with a contractor who is a door-to-door salesperson, such as a 10-day window to cancel your contract.

 Paying for Renovations

 Some contractors ask for a down payment.
 By negotiating the smallest down payment possible, you have some protection if, for example, the work is done badly, or the contractor goes bankrupt.

 When it comes to paying for the work, you can make an agreement with your contractor to:

-- pay in instalments as the work progresses, and
+- pay in instalments as the work progresses, and/or

 - keep an amount that will only be paid when all of the work has been done.